Blog Hero

 Clear vision from laser cataract surgery and advanced IOLs allow you to see at all distances.

 It is important to remember that no two eyes are the same.
-After your ophthalmologist evaluates your eyes, a treatment plan will be made specifically for you, based on your goals and what your provider thinks will help you get there.
+After your ophthalmologist evaluates your eyes, a laser treatment for cataracts plan will be made specifically for you, based on your goals and what your provider thinks will help you get there.

 Carolina Eyecare Physicians offers three Vision Options, including Advanced Vision, Custom Vision, and Basic + Vision.

-• Advanced Vision: Reduces or eliminates the need for glasses for all vision issues (near, intermediate and distance).
+• Advanced Vision: Reduces or eliminates the need for glasses for all vision issues (near, intermediate, and distant).

 • Custom Vision: Allows you to customize your vision and choose whether you use glasses for near or distance vision.